Lead Free Syracuse

 Syracuse’s water supply is sourced from Skaneateles Lake.
 The water leaving Skaneateles Lake and traveling through water mains is free of lead.
 However, lead is sometimes present in pipes connecting older homes to the water system or in fixtures and home plumbing.
 To ensure safe drinking water, the Syracuse Water Department adjusts the water’s chemistry to minimize the possibility of lead entering into the water.

 This map shows the results of a Water Department inventory of service line materials at properties that receive city water services.
-Enter an address to check the service line material at the property.
-Click the map below to search your address.

 Inventory Map.png